Arriving in the U.S.

 - Food items: there are restrictions on certain food and agricultural items that are allowed into the US.
 Please reference the CBP website for more details

 Generally, this step should not last more than a few minutes.
-If everything is in order, you may receive an entry stamp in your passport and you can proceed to collect any checked luggage.
-In most cases, the officer notes “D/S” (Duration of Status) on your passport pages (note that some airports no longer provide a stamp).
-This means you are allowed to stay in the U.S. for the length of time indicated on your I-20, provided that you maintain full-time enrollment and a valid F-1/J-1 visa status.
+Until recently, visa holders received an entry stamp in their passports, and the CBP officers noted D/S (Duration of Status) on F-1 and J-1 visa passport pages; this meant you are allowed to stay in the U.S. for the length of time indicated on your I-20 or DS-2019, provided that you maintain full-time enrollment and a valid F-1/J-1 visa status.

 If the officer has additional questions, you may be directed to Secondary Inspection.

 Secondary Inspection (also called Deferred Inspection) allows a CBP officer more time to ask you additional questions and gather information to determine if you may be allowed entry.
 It is not a punishment, and does not mean that you will be denied entry.

 The officer may ask you additional questions, or try to reach out to Northeastern to confirm your status.
 If additional information regarding your F-1 or J-1 status is needed, please request that the CBP officer calls the university to speak to a Designated School Official (DSO) for F-1 visa holders or Alternate Responsible Officer (ARO) for J-1 visa holders, using the following contact information (The operations center is staffed 24/7 for this purpose):